shaardie/golang-fibonacci-generators/README.md

-# golang-fibonacci-generator
+# golang-fibonacci-generators

-Different generator for Fibonacci Numbers written in Golang
+Different generators for Fibonacci Numbers written in Golang.
+For more information read my corresponding blog entry [Generators in Go](https://blog.haardiek.org/generators-in-go).